Disclaimer: As an Amazon Associate we earn from qualifying purchases on the links to books on this page.

 (c) persistently makes use of a public electronic communications network.

-(3) A person guilty of an offence under this section shall be liable, on summary conviction, to imprisonment for a term not exceeding six months or to a fine not exceeding level 5 on the standard scale, or to both.
+(3) A person guilty of an offense under this section shall be liable, on summary conviction, to imprisonment for a term not exceeding six months or to a fine not exceeding level 5 on the standard scale, or to both.

 No more criminal prosecutions under this new law.
 Will trolls will get off scot-free?